 China’s industrial output slowed this year to almost 17 years low – as per the National Bureau of Statistics, and all the major agencies reported weaker demand, which resulted in a decline in rates.

-Saudi Arabia said the countries involved in production need to keep shipping lanes open for others to ensure stable supplies.
+Saudi Arabia said the countries involved in production must keep shipping lanes open for others to ensure stable supplies.

 In the last year, the OPEC+ nations had agreed to cut production by 1.2 million BPD from the start of 2019 to control rates.

-The US president said the strike on unmanned US surveillance would have been responded to by a military strike but it would have caused a disproportionate loss of life.
+The US president said a military strike would have responded to the strike on unmanned US surveillance, but it would have caused a disproportionate loss of life.

-Tehran received the message that Trump may initiate an attack but since it can lead to international and regional consequences, it has been aborted.
+Tehran received the message that Trump may initiate an attack, but it has been aborted since it can lead to international and regional consequences.

-In the last few months, the demand for crude improved with investors who were interested in buying in high-risk assets as the rate cuts were announced by the US central banks and the European banks.
+In the last few months, crude demand improved with investors interested in buying high-risk assets as the US central banks and the European banks announced the rate cuts.

-A weaker dollar against major currencies also created a support line for it and other macroeconomic factors were supporting the rates.
+A weaker dollar against major currencies also created a support line, and other macroeconomic factors supported the rates.

-The price of oil was not been surging in the last few years, despite attacks, trade war, and other political and economic issues.
-The production of US shale increased and there are a lot of supplies in the market.
+Despite attacks, trade wars, and other political and economic issues, oil prices have not surged in the last few years.
+The production of US shale increased, and there were a lot of supplies in the market.

-Hedge funds were a net seller of almost 3 million barrels in 6 important crude futures in the last weeks, and some money managers continued to increase shorts and reduce longs but the war tensions helped in halting the sell-off, increasing the long positions.
+Hedge funds were a net seller of almost 3 million barrels in 6 important crude futures in the last weeks, and some money managers continued to increase shorts and reduce longs.
+Still, the war tensions helped halter the sell-off, increasing the long positions.